SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

     - great at discovering the rules of objective reality
     - vulnerable to intentional deception
     - sometimes a magician is more qualified to evaluate a claim than a scientist
-- cognitive bias
-    - all of us have them
-    - the easiest person to fool is yourself
-    - seek out opposing ideas
-- Very difficult to do alone, note the heliocentric model was shown to be true because of opposing biases.

 ## What critical thinking is not